 Here are a few of the many places we think are well worth exploring.

-Forgotten Treasures – This consignment shop offers a bit of this, a bit of that, and a super well-stocked inventory.
+HomeAgain – This is a high-end resale shop with a bit of this, a bit of that, and a super well-stocked inventory.
 Stop by for a new-to-you piece of clothing, an antique or a fun memento of days gone by.
 Bonus?
 Sales at the shop benefit our four-legged friends at the Charlevoix Area Humane Society.